 Drive for an opportunity to cease landfill E-waste through 100% recycling of substrates, conductive circuits, and electronic components, via ultra-low energy unzipping and second-life usage for constituent parts.

-Current development provides a more realistic target for 85-95% recyclability for low-complex circuit assemblies such as small to medium size substrate boards and larger pitch components (0306).
+Current development provides a more realistic target for up to 100% recyclability for low-complex circuit assemblies such as small to medium size substrate boards and larger pitch components (0306).
 Smaller pitch components are still possible, and development is ongoing for recyclability of BGA gate arrays.

 Applications such as LED light structures, mouse, and gaming circuit boards, automotive key fobs, HMI circuit boards in domestic, medical, wearable, automotive, aerospace, and industry appliances, would be ideal examples for high-recyclability today.